 The benefits of using Nanonets over other PDF data extraction software go far beyond just better accuracy.
 Here are 7 reasons why you should consider using Nanonets to extract data from PDF documents instead of other tools & automated software.
-Learn how to extract data from PDF documents using Nanonets, or watch the video below:
+Learn how to extract data from PDF documents at scale using Nanonets, or watch the video below:

-Update: We have further improved our OCR model accuracy to help you extract text data from PDF.
+Update #1: We have further improved our OCR model accuracy to help you extract text data from PDF.